 Example of Accruals in COGS

-- A company purchases raw materials worth $10,000 in December but pays the supplier in January.
+- A manufacturer receives raw materials worth $10,000 in December but pays the supplier in January.

 Definition

-Prepayments refer to expenses paid in advance for goods or services that will be used in future periods.
-In the context of COGS, prepayments ensure that costs are matched to the period in which the associated goods are sold.
+Prepayments refer to payments made for goods or services that will be used in future accounting periods.
+Within COGS, prepayments prevent premature recognition of expenses, maintaining the accuracy of current period results.

 Impact on COGS

-- Prepayments decrease COGS in the period of payment if the expense relates to future periods.
+- Prepayments decrease current-period COGS if expenses relate to future production.

-- Ensures expenses are recognized in the correct accounting period to reflect actual consumption.
+- They ensure costs are recognized in the correct period to match revenue recognition principles.

-- Failure to adjust for prepayments may overstate COGS, leading to understated profits.
+- Failing to adjust for prepayments can overstate COGS, underreporting profits.

 Example of Prepayments in COGS

-- A business pays $15,000 in December for raw materials to be used in production over the next three months.
+- A company pays $15,000 in December for raw materials to be used over three months.

-- Only the portion used in December should be included in COGS, while the remaining amount is recorded as a prepaid expense.
+- Only the portion consumed in December is included in COGS; the balance is carried as a prepaid expense (asset) on the balance sheet.

 Formula with Adjustments